MAN SE: Takeover by Volkswagen

 In July 2011, Volkswagen AG acquired a 55.9% voting stake and 53.7% of the share capital in MAN SE.
 Pending regulatory approval, Volkswagen planned to merge MAN and Scania AB to create Europe's largest truck maker.
 The combined trucks group is planned to save about 400 million euros per year, mainly by bundling procurement.
 Regulatory approval was granted, and the takeover was completed in November 2011.

 In April 2012, MAN SE announced that Volkswagen had increased its interest to a 73.0% voting stake and 71.08% of the share capital.

 On 6 June 2012, Volkswagen AG announced that it had increased its share of voting rights in MAN SE to 75.03%, paving the way for a domination agreement to be put in place.

 From January 2019, MAN's Power Engineering division, made up of MAN Energy Solutions (formerly MAN Diesel and Turbo) and MAN SE's 76% stake in RENK AG were sold to the Volkswagen Group, leaving MAN SE as the holding company for commercial vehicle units, MAN Truck & Bus, and MAN Latin America, under the responsibility of Volkswagen's subsidiary, Traton SE.

 In March 2019, MAN SE announced that 94.36% of its shares were held by Traton.

 In February 2020, Traton announced that it intends to merge MAN SE with Traton to simplify the latter's overall structure.
 As a result of the merger, MAN Truck & Bus, Scania AB, and Volkswagen Caminhões e Ônibus will become wholly owned, direct subsidiaries of Traton.

 In September 2020, the company announced that it will be cutting over 9,500 job positions at its MAN Truck & Bus division, as a result of the COVID-19 pandemic economic effects.
 The company made the move to generate €1.8 billion of cost savings by 2023.

 Legal issues

 In 2011, a former manager in the company was charged with bribery of Turkmen state officials in exchange for project contracts in 2002.
 The trial began in Munich in 2019 after a delay of the initial trial set for 2016.
 The MAN manager was suspected in giving 8.4 million euros in bribes in 2002–2007 to the head of the state-owned Turkmennebit company, Saparmammet Veliev.

+Sponsorship

+MAN Truck & Bus is a sponsor and partner of various KTM teams and events, particularly in MotoGP and other racing series.
+They provide logistical support, including equipment and team transportation, using their high-performance trucks.